 Progent's Online and Onsite Consulting Services for Exchange Server 2013

 Progent's certified Exchange consultants can help you evaluate the business benefit of Exchange 2013 for your organization and help you design and implement a cost-effective plan for migrating from Exchange 2010, Exchange 2007, Exchange 2003, or Exchange 2000.
 Progent's seasoned engineers can perform an upgrade to Exchange 2013 that keeps business disruption to a minimum, improves email compliance and security, enhances availability and performance, simplifies management, cuts operating costs, and improves productivity.
 For complex migrations that include multiple datacenters or hybrid cloud/on-premises environments, Progent offers world-class network infrastructure and project management expertise needed to carry out a successful migration on time and on budget.
-Progent can also help you to upgrade efficiently to the latest version of Exchange by providing Exchange Server 2016 migration support.
+Progent can also help you to upgrade efficiently to the latest version of Exchange by providing Exchange Server 2019 migration expertise or Exchange Server 2016 upgrade support.

 Pivotal to Progent's success is the ability to deliver top-tier consulting anywhere at a cost that even small businesses can afford (refer to Progent's nationwide customer testimonials).
 This is due to Progent's experience delivering remote IT consulting services.
 Progent's expert staff of online support professionals, including one of the world's largest independent teams of Cisco-certified CCIE network engineers, can work closely with your IT managers to eliminate travel costs and complete projects quickly and successfully.
 When circumstances require, Progent can also provide technical experts onsite throughout the U.S.